The Storyteller Idea

-Second: as an architect, I thought to use the stories for making the design of internal spaces/objects for the "Hotel?".
-Besides their function, the spaces of the hotel could also "communicate" stories of Wilhelmsburg.
+Second: as an architect, I thought to use the stories to design internal spaces/objects for the “Hotel?”.
+Besides their function, the spaces of the hotel could also “communicate” stories of Wilhelmsburg.
 I used to think how nice it would be to have a place where people can recognize themselves by reading their own stories.
-For me, it means producing a “cozy home” for neighbors.
+For me, it means producing a “cozy home” for neighbours.

-The local memory "lies“ in local tales of the daily life.
-A prior research was conducted from the 11th until the 16th of February 2013 collecting an oral history of Wilhelmsburg (in the workshop headed by Tom Matton).
-That phase consisted of listening to residents in order to collect their stories.
+The local memory “lies “in local tales of daily life.
+Prior research was conducted from the 11th until the 16th of February 2013 collecting an oral history of Wilhelmsburg (in the workshop headed by Tom Matton).
+That phase consisted of listening to residents to collect their stories.
 It was followed by transforming the more interesting stories collected into the format of a Limerick.
-The Limerick format was chosen because it is a short way of writing and also because it that can be easily understood by people.
+The Limerick format was chosen because it is a short way of writing and also because it can be easily understood by people.

-We conducted interviews with 12 inhabitants of diverse gender and age asking them for facts, fictions, or stories of the neighborhood.
-In total we collected 33 stories (read below).
-These stories are being transformed into Limericks of four sentenences:
+We conducted interviews with 12 inhabitants of diverse gender and age, asking them for facts, fictions, or neighbourhood stories.
+In total, we collected 33 stories (read below).
+These stories are being transformed into Limericks of four sentences:

-Q: Did you have an idea of how the relation of your work and the hotel could be, before you started your research?
-Or did the idea you had emerge at the end, after you talked to the people?
+Q: Did you know how the relation of your work and the hotel could be, before you started your research?
+Or did the idea you had to emerge at the end after you talked to the people?

-A: I would like that the hotel could tell stories of the neighborhood from the beginning.
+A: I would like the hotel could tell stories of the neighbourhood from the beginning.
 Talking with people was a thermometer which could indicate how I should proceed or behave in the interviews.
-Menaning, which questions could be asked and which could not – sensing how far I could go.
+Meaning, which questions could be asked and which could not – sensing how far I could go.

 Q: What was the most impressive experience during your research?
 Were you surprised by what people tell?

 A: The most impressive experience is how people estimate their memories.
-As a Brazilian I relate it with the fact that people are not so open here, as there.
+As a Brazilian, I relate it with the fact that people are not so open here, as there.
 My perception is that this introspection keeps thoughts fresh.
-On the one hand it lets the memories of people be very clear and concerned about their memories, and on the other hand it was more hard to get their stories.
+On the one hand, it lets the memories of people be apparent and concerned about their memories, and on the other hand, it was harder to get their stories.

 Q: What was the story you will never forget?

 A: The friendships I made and the people I met.
-All stories are very important because they are related with a personal experience.
-Not all stories are remembered by people.
-I‘ve read once that important experiences are associated with the sensibility, which makes that the brain creates memory, and memory keeps “things” alive...
-One just can remember something has touch him or her.
+All stories are critical because they are related to personal experience.
+People remember not all accounts.
+I’ve read once those meaningful experiences are associated with the sensibility, which makes the brain create a memory, and memory keeps “things” alive...
+One just can remember something has touched him or her.

-So, what does "leaving the comfort zone“ mean at the end?
-It could mean to leave the learned safe ways and go into the unknown.
-Thus, the sub-projects in the workshop were also a kind of intervention for ourselves, to walk different paths.
-This may mean, to go to local car mechanic and talk with them about generators and voltages, like the people did who have attempted to produce electricity with a bicycle during the workshop.
+So, what does “leaving the comfort zone “mean at the end?
+It could mean to leave the safe learned ways and go into the unknown.
+Thus, the workshop sub-projects were also a kind of intervention for ourselves, to walk different paths.
+This may mean going to a local car mechanic and talking with them about generators and voltages, like the people who have attempted to produce electricity with a bicycle during the workshop.
 Or just go out, and find out what it means to build a hotel for 70 persons from scaffolding by hand.
 Daily learned experiences and internalized actions make us a bit blind to see things in a reflected manner.
-Especially as a designer who deals with social spaces, this is an important finding and might help to design social behavior.
+Especially as a designer who deals with social spaces, this is an important finding and might help to design social behaviour.